top of page

 • Tapping fingers or nails

-These behaviors often increase when you're bored, overstimulated, emotionally overloaded, or hyper-focused.
-Far from being a bad habit, stimming is a functional coping tool for many ADHD brains.
+These behaviors may intensify when you’re bored, overstimulated, emotionally overloaded, or hyper-focused.
+Instead of being a bad habit, stimming serves as an adaptive coping mechanism for many ADHD brains.

-ADHD brains often toggle between states of hyperarousal (anxious, overstimulated) and hypoarousal (shut down, fatigued).
-Rhythmic movements like tapping or rocking activate the vagus nerve, which signals the body to move from "fight or flight" into "rest and digest" mode.
+ADHD brains often alternate between hyperarousal (anxious, overstimulated) and hypoarousal (fatigued, shut down).
+Rhythmic movements such as tapping or rocking activate the vagus nerve, signaling the body to shift from “fight or flight” to “rest and digest.”
+Example: Fidgeting after a stressful interaction can help restore calm and balance.

-Example: Doodling during a brainstorming session can actually help you stay focused and connected to your ideas.
+When executive function is fatigued—such as during decision-making or mental overload—stimming keeps you engaged enough to continue.
+Movements like doodling or chewing gum offer proprioceptive feedback, maintaining alertness.
+Example: Doodling during a brainstorming session can help you stay focused and connected to your ideas.

-Stimming is usually helpful—but in some cases, it may be a sign that deeper support is needed.
-You might want to seek help if:
+Stimming is usually beneficial, but in some cases, it may indicate a need for additional support.
+Consider seeking help if:

 • The behavior is physically harmful (e.g., skin picking, hair pulling)